alvinjeffery/data_science_resources/README.md

 # Data Science Resources
 This is a web site for listing data science learning resources.
+You can see the working version at: <nursingdatascience.org>

 *Target Audience:* Nurses & Nurse Informaticists

-*Under Construction:* This project is part of my Alliance for Nursing Informatics Emerging Leader Program.
-The goals of the project are to:
+This project is part of my Alliance for Nursing Informatics Emerging Leader Program.
+The goals of the project were to:
 - Develop a website where users can discover resources that are unique to their interests/needs
 - Connect interested users with existing data science resources
 - Raise awareness of opportunities to learn more about data science